Practical legal advice for setting up a business in fast-growing Colombia.

 In the SAS, the bylaws can freely determine the company’s structure and other regulations that govern this operation.
 Additionally, the company is not required to have a statutory auditor, except those whose gross assets exceed approximately $1,287,500 USD.

-Except for decisions that the general agent is authorized to make in relation to administration and the ordinary course of business, in the
+Except for decisions that the general agent is authorized to make in relation to administration and the ordinary course of business, in the FBC all decisions of importance are adopted by the corresponding body of the home office in accordance with the laws that govern the corresponding corporate establishment in the country of origin.

 In the SAS, a shareholders’ meeting is required to convene with one or more shareholders that represent at least one-half plus one of the subscribed shares.
 The decisions, including amendments to the bylaws, shall be made by a favorable vote of a singular or plural number that represents at least one-half plus one of the shares present.